Search

 Capturing the essence of the battlefield experience while accentuating key moments

 A key historical landmark in the Battle of Gettysburg in 1863, Little Round Top is one of Gettysburg National Military Park’s most heavily visited sites.
-Current visitation levels far exceed the capacity of Little Round Top’s trails and roadways, and visitors often stray from authorized trails, causing damage to natural and cultural resources.
+Current visitation levels far exceed the capacity of Little Round Top’s trails and roadways.
+Visitors often stray from authorized trails, causing damage to natural and cultural resources.
 Overcrowding can also compromise the visitor experience.
 Parking configurations and congestion create conditions that are dangerous for pedestrians crossing the roadways.

 Project Details